 - How does their app function?
 Is it easy to navigate?
 Does it save you time?

 - Is your deposited money protected by the Financial Services Compensation Scheme (FSCS)?

-- If you have bad credit, do they offer a bad credit business bank account?
+- If you have bad credit, do they offer a business accounts for bad credit?

 Where to start

 Firstly, it’s essential you understand what is on your priority list - what’s important to you and your business?
 For example, some banks have a live chat app feature; this means you don’t have to spend hours on the phone waiting to talk to a real person.